 - Introduction to Blockchain and Smart Contracts (2 hours)

 - Ethereum protocols and software (5 hours)

-- Solidity Language and Smart Contracts Programming (16 Hours)
+- Solidity and Vyper languages and Smart Contracts Programming (16 Hours)

 The expected results of knowledge and understanding are achieved through the participation in lessons, exercises and laboratories, as well as through the individual study provided by the activated training activities.